Snigdha02/demo-repo/README.md

-# demo-repo
+# Demo

-Github Practice Repo
+Practice repo for learning Git and GitHub.